 - An analysis on the dynamics of social inequalities in Mozambique, conducted by Instituto de estudos sociais e economicos (IESE) and the University of Cape Town in partnership with ACEIR in the EU-AFD Facility framework

-- The research project aming to expand and update the Handbook will result in:
+The research project aiming to expand and update the Handbook resulted in:

-- A research paper that conceptualizes the links between inequalities, climate change and the ecological transition in low and middle income countries (in progress);
+- A research paper that conceptualizes the links between inequalities, climate change and the ecological transition in low and middle income countries: Inequality and Climate Change Measuring Interlinkages to Inform Equitable Climate Policy

-- An updated edition of the Inequality Handbook that integrates key metrics of climate change's impact on inequality (in progress).
+- An updated edition of the Inequality Handbook that integrates key metrics of climate change's impact on inequality.

 Contacts